cowst/pybuilder_header_plugin/README.md

 This will break the build if one of your source files does not start with the comment line `# Copyright`.

 It will also ignore files within the exclusion pattern.

-Thanks to Michael Gruber for starting up the project with the initial releases.